iver-wharf/iver-wharf.github.io/docs/tutorials/import-projects/from-azuredevops.md

 [wharf-provider-azuredevops](https://github.com/iver-wharf/wharf-provider-azuredevops)
 plugin.

-To learn more about import projects into Wharf, please refer to the [Importing projects](tutorials/import-projects/) page.
+To learn more about importing projects into Wharf, please refer to the [Importing projects](tutorials/import-projects/) page.

 ## Prerequisites